pip-services/pip-services-docs/content/en/toolkit/recipes/mongodb_persistence_basic/_index.md

 **delete_by_ids**

 This method accepts a list containing the ids of the documents to be deleted.
-The following example shows how to delete the records with id equal to ‘1’ and ‘2’.
+The following example shows how to delete the records with ids equal to ‘1’ and ‘2’.
 {{< tabsection >}}
    Not available
 {{< /tabsection >}}